terraform-ibm-modules/terraform-ibm-landing-zone/patterns/vsi-extension/README.md

 # Add a VSI to a landing zone VPC

-This architecture creates virtual server instances (VSI) for VPC in some or all of the subnets of any existing landing zone VPC deployable architecture.
+This architecture creates virtual server instances (VSI) in some or all of the subnets of one VPC of an existing landing zone deployable architecture.
+To create VSIs in multiple VPCs, deploy the extension once for each VPC.

-NOTE: This solution only supports creating a VSI in a single VPC.
-If you wish to create VSIs in multiple VPCs you must create one instance of the solution per VPC.

 ## Before you begin